codesmiles/bankit_backend_interview_task/README.md

     npm run test
     ```

+Important note:
-Important note: Make sure to have the `.env` file set up with the necessary environment variables, including database connection strings and Redis configuration.
+- Make sure to have the `.env` file set up with the necessary environment variables, including database connection strings and Redis configuration.
+- You have to give npm a good level of sudo access so if you run into permission issues, you can use `sudo npm run dev` or `sudo npm run start` to run the application.

 ## Endpoints
 - **POST** `/transfer/initiate`